pirsch-analytics/docs/content/api-sdks/api.md

 ## Sending a Page Hit

 This endpoint is used to send page hits to Pirsch.
 It requires you to send information about the request made by the client.
 How you get these depends on the programming language and framework you're using.
 The example shows which fields are required and which are optional.
-We recommend to send all of them to make the results as accurate as possible.
+We recommend sending all of them to make the results as accurate as possible.

 **Example request**